 It was a great day for Indiana University when Tony Moravec attended his first event at the IU Art Museum.
 Eager to learn more about art - an area he knew little about at the time - and inspired by Director Heidi Gealt (now emerita director), Moravec took his first tour of the museum in 1998.
-Ever since, the businessman from Columbus, Indiana, has been a steadfast supporter of the IU Art Museum.
+After that point, the businessman from Columbus, Indiana was a steadfast supporter of the IU Art Museum.

 A few years later, Moravec joined the museum's National Advisory Board, serving as an exceptional leader during the Matching the Promise campaign, which raised more than $20 million - surpassing its goal by 117 percent.
 During the campaign, Moravec worked diligently to increase support for a special exhibition and research project on drawings by the Venetian master Domenico Tiepolo (1727 - 1804).

 The Tiepolo exhibition, organized by Gealt, opened in Bloomington and then traveled to the Frick Collection in New York City and to the Iris and B. Gerald Cantor Center for Visual Arts at Stanford University.
 Without Moravec's efforts, the IU Art Museum would not have received such high-profile, national recognition of its outstanding scholarship and research on Tiepolo.

 Stirred by the Tiepolo exhibition, Moravec began assembling his own remarkable collection of Old Master drawings, including a series of scenes from the New Testament.
 In 2010, he donated the works to the IU Art Museum, making it the largest repository of such drawings in the world, behind the Louvre in Paris and the Morgan Library and Museum in New York City.